idlc-framework/idlc/website/docs/index.md

 ## What is IDLC?

-IDLC stands for **Infrastructure as Code Development Lifecycle**.
+IDLC stands for **IaC Development Lifecycle**.
 It is a framework that integrates software development practices into infrastructure management, enabling large distributed teams to manage infrastructure as code with consistency, collaboration, and version-controlled workflows.

 The framework is built around **8 phases** that mirror the software development lifecycle, adapted specifically for Infrastructure as Code (IaC):